Molly Jacobs

 About Molly Jacobs

 Molly M. Jacobs, SGE, MS, PhD is an Associate Professor at the University of Florida in the College of Public Health and Health Professions Department of Health Services Research, Management and Policy.
 She received her doctoral degree from the George Washington University Department of Economics with a concentration in econometrics and labor economics.
 She holds a master’s degree in economics from George Washington University and degrees in economics and German from Duke University.
-Her research involves economic evaluation of healthcare, health outcomes, and health expenditures.
-She specializes in the design, implementation, and valuation of health interventions targeting quality of life, outcomes, and impairments.
-She has published across the fields of medicine, public health, and health services research recently co-authoring two book chapters on the analysis of health outcomes among special populations.
+She is a health economist and health services researcher whose work utilizes sophisticated econometric, machine learning, and big data modeling techniques to conduct economic evaluation of healthcare, health outcomes, and health expenditures.
+Her research focuses on health outcomes, healthcare utilization, quality of care, disability, rehabilitation outcomes, and the social determinants of health.
+Her research integrates large-scale administrative claims, electronic health records, national surveys, and linked population datasets to examine how healthcare systems, policies, and socioeconomic factors influence health outcomes.

-Dr. Jacobs served for four years as an agricultural economist for the USDA and was named a Fulbright Scholar to Berlin, Germany.
-She is a member of the Robert Wood Johnson Foundation Systems for Action Scientific Review Board and serves as a liaison to the American Economic Association (AEA) Committee for the Status of Women in the Economics Profession (CSWEP).
-In 2020, she was named one of ECU’s Outstanding Faculty and received the 2020-2021 Dean’s Award for Outstanding Achievement in Research.
-In 2022, she received the Dean’s Citation award from the University of Florida College of Public Health and Health Professions for her publication providing the first-ever estimate of the economic burden of aphasia in the US.
-Her expertise in the areas of health economics and rehabilitation outcomes resulted in her appointment to the Veterans Affairs Advisory Committee on Disability Compensation.
+Prior to entering academia, Dr. Jacobs served as an agricultural economist with the USDA and was named a Fulbright Scholar to Berlin, Germany.
+She currently serves on the Robert Wood Johnson Foundation Systems for Action Scientific Review Board and has contributed to national initiatives related to health equity, disability, and healthcare policy.
+Her work on the economic burden of aphasia received the Dean’s Citation Award from the University of Florida College of Public Health and Health Professions, and her expertise in disability and rehabilitation outcomes led to her appointment to the Veterans Affairs Advisory Committee on Disability Compensation.

 Teaching Profile